dockstore/dockstore/_docs/language-support.md

 <sup> [4] All verified Dockstore WDL tools/workflows were tested successfully.
 However, we anticipate that more testing is needed for WDL workflows that use language features not contained within that dataset.</sup>

-## Converting File-path Based Imports to Public http(s) Based Imports
+## Converting File-path Based Imports to Public http(s) Based Imports for WDL

 See [https://cromwell.readthedocs.io/en/develop/Imports/](https://cromwell.readthedocs.io/en/develop/Imports/) for general knowledge on imports.